-FAA Powerplant Test Review and Qualification

-Prerequisite: AERO 55.
-Course Advisory: SCC minimum math standard.
+FAA Powerplant Test Review and Qualification Course Advisories: SCC minimum English and math standards; AERO 55.
 To be taken during the final semester of a student's enrollment in the Aviation Program.
 Consists of a comprehensive oral, practical, and written examination of all material covered in the Powerplant Program for the purpose of verifying the student's readiness to pass the Federal Aviation Administration Powerplant Examinations.
 This is an open entry/open exit course.
 May be repeated to a maximum of 1.5 units, including initial enrollment.
 Six to eighteen hours lab (4 week course).